Verifying Switched System Stability With Logic: Background

-The UGpAS definition can be understood intuitively for a system with a switching control mechanism: \begin{itemize} \item \emph{stability} means the mechanism keeps the system close to the origin if the system is initially perturbed close to the origin, \item \emph{global pre-attractivity} means the mechanism drives the system to the origin asymptotically as $t \to \infty$, and \item \emph{uniform} means the stability and pre-attractivity properties are independent of both the nondeterminism in the switching mechanism (e.g., arbitrary switching) and the choice of initial states satisfying $\norm{x} < \delta$; for brevity in subsequent sections, ``uniform'' is elided when describing stability properties. \end{itemize}
+The UGpAS definition can be understood intuitively for a system with a given switching control mechanism: \begin{itemize} \item \emph{stability} means the mechanism keeps the system close to the origin if the system is initially perturbed close to the origin, \item \emph{global pre-attractivity} means the mechanism drives the system to the origin asymptotically as $t \to \infty$, and \item \emph{uniform} means the stability and pre-attractivity properties are independent of both the nondeterminism in the switching mechanism (e.g., arbitrary switching) and the choice of initial states satisfying $\norm{x} < \delta$; for brevity in subsequent sections, ``uniform'' is elided when describing stability properties. \end{itemize}

 \begin{remark} Switched systems whose solutions are all uniformly bounded in time, i.e., there exists $T_m$ such that for all solutions $\solvar$, $T_\solvar \leq T_m$, are trivially pre-attractive.
 Goebel et al.~\cite{4806347,10.2307/j.ctt7s02z} introduce the notion of \emph{pre-attractivity} as opposed to \emph{attractivity} for hybrid systems because it separates considerations about whether a hybrid system's solutions are \emph{complete}, i.e., solutions exist for all (forward) time, from conditions for stability and attractivity.
+Pre-attractivity also sidesteps the difficult question of whether a switched system exhibits \emph{Zeno} behavior, i.e., where infinitely many discrete switches occur in finite time~\cite{DBLP:books/sp/Liberzon03,doi:10.1002/rnc.592}.
 Indeed, it is common in the hybrid and switched systems literature to either \emph{ignore} incomplete solutions or \emph{assume} the models under consideration only have complete solutions~\cite{DBLP:conf/hybrid/MohlmannT13,DBLP:books/sp/Liberzon03,doi:10.1002/rnc.592}.
-Instead of predicating proofs on these hypotheses, this paper formalizes the (weaker) notion of UGpAS for switched systems directly. \end{remark}
+Instead of predicating proofs on these hypotheses, this paper formalizes the (weaker) notion of UGpAS for switched systems, leaving proofs of completeness of solutions out of scope. \end{remark}

 The definition of UGpAS nests alternating quantification over real numbers with temporal quantification over the solutions $\solvar$ of switched systems.
 This combination of quantifiers can be expressed formally using the formula language of \dL~\citep{DBLP:journals/jar/Platzer17,Platzer18}, whose grammar is shown below, $\sim {\in}~\{=,\neq,\geq,>,\leq,<\}$ is a comparison operator between \dL terms $\etermA, \etermB$ and $\alpha$ is a hybrid program: